NetLogo/Time-Extension/README.md

 ## Examples

-See the example models in the extension subfolder "examples" for thorough demonstrations of usage.
+See the example models in the time extension's subfolder "examples" for thorough demonstrations of usage.

 ## Data Types